-Regular full-time employees earn up to ninety-six (96) hours sick time per year earned at the rate of eight (8) hours per month.
+Regular full-time employees earn up to ninety-six (96) hours of sick time per year earned at the rate of eight (8) hours per month with a maximum accrual of one thousand four hundred (1440) hours (Ordinance ).

 Regular employees hired prior to January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave at regular daily pay for each day of unused sick leave to a maximum of ninety (90) days or seven hundred twenty (720) hours.
 Employees hired on or after January 1, 2012, leaving the service of the City will be reimbursed for unused sick leave in accordance with the schedule under Section 5.3 - Sick Leave in this handbook.